s4dhulabs/LFWFBD/README.md

 ## Project Objectives

-* Help software engineers and developers build secure controls, avoiding logic pitfalls.
+* Help software engineers and developers build secure controls avoiding logic pitfalls.
 * Give penetration testers, QAs, and bug hunters a detailed perspective about the possibilities of logic flaws and insecure designs.
 * Provide case studies to reference research, secure coding practices, and security assessment.
 * Provide a resource to enrich awareness initiatives focused on developers or incident response teams.
+* Provide a cross-perspective of the issue considering the developer and attacker's points of view.

 <br>
 Available case studies in this first release: